Beneficial Owner vs Company Applicant: What's The Difference?

 Who is a Beneficial Owner?

 The key point here is control.
-The beneficial owner might not be the person on the incorporation documents, but they are the ones calling the shots behind the scenes.
+The beneficial owner might not be the person on the incorporation documents, but they call the shots behind the scenes.
 For instance, someone might hold shares through a nominee or trust, yet still be the ultimate decision-maker.

 Who is a Company Applicant?